victorblaga/reastig/README.md

 ## Idea

 1. Maintain the application state as a global ordered list of events
-2. Update the application state by sending messages to a topic
+2. Components can update the global state by sending a message to a topic
-3. Update local component state by subscribing to a topic and calling a reducer function
+3. Other components update their local state by subscribing to a topic and calling a reducer function

 ## How it works

-### Produce messages
+### Produce a message

-To produce messages call the `Reastig.send(topic: string, message: any)` method:
+To produce a message call the `Reastig.send(topic: string, message: any)` method:

 ```jsx
 import Reastig from "reastig";